MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/enterprise/infoprotect-exit-criteria.md

 <a name="crit-infoprotect-step3"></a>
 ## <a name="required-increased-security-for-microsoft-365-is-configured"></a>Obrigatório: configuração de segurança aprimorada para Microsoft 365

-Você definiu as seguintes configurações da [Segurança aprimorada do Microsoft 365](https://docs.microsoft.com/office365/securitycompliance/tenant-wide-setup-for-increased-security):
+Você definiu as configurações a seguir para [segurança aprimorada do Microsoft 365](https://docs.microsoft.com/office365/securitycompliance/tenant-wide-setup-for-increased-security):

 - Políticas de gerenciamento de ameaças na Central de segurança do Microsoft 365
 - Configurações adicionais para todos os locatários do Exchange Online